+In this course, students will analyze the historical development, concepts, and foundations of restorative justice as a systematic response to crime in the penal justice field.
+They will examine the role of restorative justice elements and processes integrated into the criminal justice systems in Puerto Rico and around the world.
+Students will value the elements used in restorative programs and their projection in the future.
 In this course, the student will differentiate between concepts that are related to restorative justice, its historical development and theories as a systematic response to crime within the scope of criminal justice.
 The student will distinguish the foundations, characteristics or central values that explain restorative justice.
 The student will also compare the mechanisms used in restorative programs, as well as the future of restorative justice.
 (Pre-requisite: JUST 3000 or JUST 1015)